Law-AI/codscomad2023tutorial/README.md

 This tutorial has been published on the [ACM Digital Library](https://dl.acm.org/doi/10.1145/3570991.3571050) as part of the conference proceedings.
 You can cite our work using:
 ```
 @inproceedings{10.1145/3570991.3571050,
-author = {Conrad, Jack and Ray Chaudhuri, Shirsha and Paul, Shounak and Ghosh, Saptarshi},
+author = {Conrad, Jack G. and Ray Chaudhuri, Shirsha and Paul, Shounak and Ghosh, Saptarshi},
 title = {AI & Law: Formative Developments, State-of-the-Art Approaches, Challenges & Opportunities},
 year = {2023},
 isbn = {9781450397971},